Culture of the Southern United States

 The culture of the Southern United States, Southern culture, or Southern heritage, is a subculture of the United States.
-From its many cultural influences, the South developed its own unique customs, dialects, arts, literature, cuisine, dance, and music.
-The combination of its unique history and the fact that many Southerners maintain—and even nurture—an identity separate from the rest of the country has led to it being one of the most studied and written-about regions of the United States.
+From its many cultural influences, the South developed its own customs, dialects, arts, literature, cuisine, dance, and music.
+The combination of its history and the fact that many Southerners maintain—and even nurture—an identity separate from the rest of the country have made it one of the most studied and written-about regions of the United States.

-From the 17th century until the mid-19th century, the central role of agriculture and slavery during the colonial period and antebellum era economies made society stratified according to land ownership.
-This landed gentry made culture in the early Southern United States differ from areas north of the Mason–Dixon line and west of the Appalachians.
-The upland areas of the South were characterized by yeoman farmers who worked on their small landed property with few or no slaves, while the lower-lying elevations and Deep South was a society of more plantations worked by African slave labor.
+From the 17th century until the mid-19th century, the central role of agriculture and slavery during the colonial period and antebellum era economies stratified society by land ownership.
+This landed gentry differentiated culture in the early Southern United States from areas north of the Mason–Dixon line and west of the Appalachians.
+The upland areas of the South were characterized by yeoman farmers who worked on their small landed property with few or no enslaved people, while the lower-lying elevations and Deep South were societies of more plantations worked by African slave labor.
 Events such as the First Great Awakening (1730s–1750s) would strengthen Protestantism in the South and United States as a whole.
-Communities would often develop strong attachment to their churches as the primary community institution.
+Communities often developed strong attachment to their churches as the primary community institution.

 History

 Starting in the early 1600s and lasting to the mid-1800s, slavery played an outsized role in shaping the culture, politics, and economy of the South.
 This included its agricultural practices, the outbreak of the American Civil War, and the imposition of racial segregation.
-Southern yeoman farmers, subsistence farmers who owned few or no slaves, comprised a large portion of the population during the colonial period and antebellum era, which settled largely in the back country and uplands.
-Their way of life and culture would differ sharply from that of the planter class.
+Southern yeoman farmers, subsistence farmers who owned few or no enslaved people, comprised a large portion of the population during the colonial period and antebellum era, which settled largely in the back country and uplands.
+Their way of life and culture differed sharply from that of the planter class.
 The climate of the region is conducive to growing tobacco, cotton, and other crops, and the red clay in many areas was used for the distinctive red-brick architecture of many commercial buildings.

-The presence and practices of Native Americans, along with the region's landscape, also played a role in shaping Southern culture.
-Events such as the First Great Awakening (1730s–1750s) would help establish the growth of Protestantism in the South and United States as a whole.
-Throughout much of the Southern United States history, the region was heavily rural.
-Not until during and after World War II did the region start to see larger scale urbanization of its cities and metropolitan areas.
-This would lead to social and economic transformation of the South in the years since the 1940s.
+Southern culture was also shaped by the region's landscape and by the presence and practices of Native Americans.
+Events such as the First Great Awakening (1730s–1750s) boosted Protestantism in the South and United States as a whole.
+For a century and a half, the Southern United States was heavily rural; World War II launched urbanization that would lead to social and economic transformation of the South.